kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 This framework transforms Soros's conceptual reflexivity into a predictive structure.
 Price doesn't move because information arrives.
 Price moves because the constraint-information field has become unstable to perturbation.
 News merely triggers the release of latent tension.
 The field equations reveal where that tension accumulates and when it will release.

+One empirical correspondence comes from **self-exciting point-process** models of market activity.
+In Hawkes-process calibrations, the **branching ratio** estimates the share of events explained by the system’s own history—a reflexivity/endogeneity index.
+As this ratio rises toward criticality, small perturbations propagate through the event stream with outsized impact, matching the intuition that latent constraint–information tension releases rapidly once triggered.[^1][^8]

 ## The Constraint Architecture

 While Soros and Keynes identified real phenomena, reflexive dynamics operate within multiple nested constraint systems that create hard boundaries on market movements.
 The general form of constrained reflexive dynamics modifies the unconstrained evolution,